swcarpentry/DEPRECATED-bc/novice/r/01-supp-read-write-csv.md

 </code></pre></div>

 #### Challenge:
-Suppose we forgot to use the `stringsAsFactors` or `as.is` arguments when importing our dataset, and now we have done a few things to the data and don't want to re-import.
-Write code for replacing 'Blue' with 'Green' in the `$Color` column of the cars dataset.
+Suppose we want to keep the colors of cars as factors for some other operations we want to perform.
+Write code for replacing 'Blue' with 'Green' in the `$Color` column of the cars dataset without importing the data with `stringsAsFactors=FALSE`.

-<pre class='in'><code>carSpeeds <- read.csv(file='carSpeeds-01.csv')
-#Replace 'Blue' with 'Green' in cars$Color without re-importing the data set</code></pre>

 #### The strip.white argument
 It is not uncommon for mistakes to have been made when the data were recorded, for example a space (whitespace) may have been inserted before a data value.
 By default this whitespace will be kept in the R environment, such that ' Red' will be recognized as a different value than 'Red'.
 In order to avoid this type of error, use the `strip.white` argument.
-Let's see how this works by producing a summary of the average speeds of cars of each color in the dataset:
+Let's see how this works by checking for the unique values in the `$Color` column of our dataset:

 Here, the data recorder added a space before the color of the car in one of the cells:

-<pre class='in'><code>#We use the tapply() function, in which we provide the variable we want summarized, the grouping variable, and the type of summary we want
+<pre class='in'><code>#We use the built in unique() function to extract the unique colors in our dataset

-tapply(carSpeeds$Speed, carSpeeds$Color, mean)</code></pre>
+unique(carSpeeds$Speed, carSpeeds$Color, mean)</code></pre>

-<div class='out'><pre class='out'><code>  Red Black  Blue   Red White
-45.00 38.48 39.07 38.57 38.36
+<div class='out'><pre class='out'><code>Error: 'fromLast' must be TRUE or FALSE
 </code></pre></div>

 Oops, we see two values for red cars.